forrest-herman/air-traffic-control-system-simulation/README.md

 flying or landing.
 - The traffic control zone is a circle of radius 10km (can be variable).

+NOTE: All demo media have the planes moving at 2-4x regular speed.
 [Preview the project here](https://youtube.com/shorts/Q8XtgZZPKBc)

 ![Project Demo](demo.GIF)